Shopping List

 I love the Water Dog hexathane slip leads!
 And now they are offering collars and leashes too.
 They are waterproof, clean up easy and easy to grip even when wet.
 They are starting to offer toys and treats as well!

-I recommend a Flat buckle adjustable collar of 18″ – 22″ for adults, and 10”-14” for puppies and a four to six foot leash – make sure to get one that is comfortable in your hand.
+I recommend a Flat buckle adjustable collar of 18″ – 22″ for adults, and 10”-14” for puppies and a four to six foot leash – they have several colors and options!

 Grooming